 Technically unnamed, Pigeon shook up local search results.
 This update changed how Google interpreted location cues and dramatically changed map pack results for a few fields (including real estate).

-I wrote about this already, but later this month, Google’s latest (unnamed) algorithm update will officially roll out, making mobile usability a ranking factor in mobile search.
+I wrote about this already, but later this month, Google’s latest algorithm with the ominously-named update will officially roll out, making mobile usability an even more important ranking factor in mobile search.
 Basically, if you’re aren’t mobile friendly, you’re going to lose out on your mobile traffic.

 March 29, 2016 – Possum